forkkit/magpiedev/src/pages/create-an-ios-inspired-toggle-switch-in-react/index.md

-Hey!
 Here is a simple React toggle switch component that can be used for any mobile inspired website, or hybrid app.

 <div class="spacer h25"></div>